3rd, 4th, and 5th Grades

 The History Station digital field trip experience will take students through our historic grounds and buildings to learn about community transformation from prairie to city.
 Student learning outcomes include:

-Describe the overall pattern of settlement in Naperville and in other northern Illinois communities, including indigenous removal
+- Describe the overall pattern of settlement in northern Illinois communities, including indigenous removal

-Each field trip consists of 6 sessions and each session ranges from 25 to 50 minutes in length.
 To embark on the field trip, students and teachers will need access to the internet and a computer that has audio and video capabilities.
-Naper Settlement uses Google Classroom as the platform for our distance learning experiences and Google accounts are needed for access.
+Naper Settlement uses Google Classroom, Canvas, and Zoom as the platforms for our virtual field trip programs.

 Please click here to register your classroom or group.